Equal Area Projection Maps Advantages and Examples

 Like all map projections, the Albers Equal Area Conic Projection distorts other properties in a map.
 For example, distances and scale are true only on both standard parallels.

 Although the direction is reasonably accurate, it’s not conformal, perspective, or equidistant.

 Tissot Circles and Distortion

-Despite how the Tissot indicatrix changes from a circle to an ellipse, an equal-area projection retains relative size.
+Despite how the Tissot indicatrix changes from a circle to an ellipse, this projection retains relative size.